AdebayoBraimah/fall2023project/README.md

 Additional project updates and ideas are tracked [here](https://docs.google.com/document/d/1dAC3PbRFhyn5d6C20mu9IZUByrOPYdFOuoT-tBWvpok/edit) in this Google document.

+## Thurs., 31 Aug 2023

+Need to debug/figure out why model(s') performance is/are drastically different from notebooks 4 and 6 & 7.

 ## Mon., 28 Aug 2023

 Results are located in ``sandbox4`` notebook.
 At the moment, not all tasks assigned from Mon., 14 Aug 2023 have been completed.
 So far: